tencentyun/intlcloud-documents/product_new/存储产品中心/文件存储/操作指南/权限管理_intl_en.md

 ### Configuring a permission group for a file system
 The configuration of a permission group can be modified after the file system is created.
 You can choose to create a permission group first and select it when creating a file system.
 You can also select the default permission group when creating a file system and then go to the file system details page to change the permission group.

->Note: if the file system is mounted with the NFS v4 protocol, the modification to the permission group rules of the file system will take effect in 2 minutes.
+>!Note: if the file system is mounted with the NFS v4 protocol, the modification to the permission group rules of the file system will take effect in 2 minutes.

 ### Modifying the information and rule of a permission group